mspnp/cloud-design-patterns/docs/leader-election.md

 }
 ```

 The `KeepRenewingLease` method is another helper method that uses the `BlobLeaseManager` object to renew the lease.
 The `CancelAllWhenAnyCompletes` method cancels the tasks specified as the first two parameters.
-The figure illustrates using the `BlobDistributedMutex` class to elect a leader and run a task that coordinates operations. <<RBC: Weirdly the intro for the figure was missing, but I've moved the caption up and tweaked.>>
+The following diagram illustrates using the `BlobDistributedMutex` class to elect a leader and run a task that coordinates operations.

 ![Figure 1 illustrates the functions of the BlobDistributedMutex class](images/leader-election-diagram.png)

 The following code example shows how to use the `BlobDistributedMutex` class in a worker role.
-This code obtains a lease over a blob named `MyLeaderCoordinatorTask` in the lease's container in development storage, and specifies that the code defined in the `MyLeaderCoordinatorTask` method should run if the role instance is elected the leader.
+This code acquires a lease over a blob named `MyLeaderCoordinatorTask` in the lease's container in development storage, and specifies that the code defined in the `MyLeaderCoordinatorTask` method should run if the role instance is elected the leader.

 ```
 var settings = new BlobSettings(CloudStorageAccount.DevelopmentStorageAccount,